artefactory/redis-team-THM/blog/content/using_redis.md

 ## Redis in Details

 Traditional key/value store only handle string type values.
 Redis is what we call a key/data structures store.
 This makes it relate more to a database.
-The different data types is can handle are: strings, lists, sets, sorted sets, hash, Bitmaps, HyperLogLogs.
+The different data types it can handle are: strings, lists, sets, sorted sets, hash, Bitmaps, HyperLogLogs.

 Redis is very fast for both reads and writes because it runs in memory, while having disk persistence as a backup.
 It can run in clusters of servers with lots of memory available.